What Are Cycling's Monument Races?

 Tour of Flanders

-The Tour of Flanders is one of the cobbled classics undertaken in Belgium, and is referred to as the Ronde, or the Ronde van Vlaanderen.
+The Tour of Flanders is one of the cobbled classics undertaken in Belgium, and it's referred to as the Ronde, or the Ronde van Vlaanderen.

 The Tour of Flanders in the youngest of the five Monuments, having “only” been instigated in 1913, but is regarded as one of the toughest classics.
 The route takes in cobbled sections, as well as steep hills, and is noted for its narrow roads, and the peloton normally disintegrates into a number of smaller groups spread out across the route.